Frequently Asked Questions (FAQs)

 A: If you have ever wanted to learn about climate science, this is your chance!
 We don't just teach you the skills; we will also teach you how to use those skills to answer scientific questions.
 And it will be a lot of fun!

-Q: What topics will be covered in the Climate Science course?
+Q: What topics will be covered in our course?

-Q: When will the programme be available on the website?
+Q: When will the program be available on the website?

-A: The 2023 Syllabus of the Climate Science course will become available in early 2023.
+A: The 2023 Syllabus of the computational climate science course will become available soon.

 Q: How do students get grouped into teams or 'pods'?

-A: We use an algorithm [1, 2, 3] to place people in complementary groups based on common interests, time availability, seniority and in many cases shared language.
+A: Climatematch Academy is operated in collaboration with Neuromatch Academy, which uses cutting-edge matching algorithms to place people in complementary groups based on common interests, time availability, seniority, and in many cases shared preferred language.
 This will allow students to meet online at a time and context that is most convenient for them.

 Q: What are group projects?

 A: There are small-group (3-5 students from your pod) projects for students.
 This is a fun way to apply hands-on skills to your own topic of interest!
-We will step-by-step mentor you in how to model and the projects will also be supervised by TAs.
+We will provide step-by-step mentoring in equitable research practices, and the projects will also be supervised by dedicated teaching assistants.

 Q: What time zone will it take place in?
 What if I am not in the timezone of the school?
 How will I access the lectures and my "pod"?

-A: We will have TA-facilitated pods accessible in real time from all timezones in the world.
-When you sign up and commit to attending the course you will be asked for your timezone so we can place you in a group that operates in your preferred timezone.
-Lectures and tutorials will be pre-recorded with multiple live Q&A sessions spanning multiple timezones to give you a chance to ask questions to the instructors in a live setting.
+A: We will have teaching assistants facilitated pods accessible in real-time from all time zones in the world.
+When you sign up and commit to attending the course you will be asked for your timezone so we can place you in a group that operates at your preferred timezone.
+Lectures and tutorials will be pre-recorded with multiple live Q&A sessions spanning multiple time zones to give you a chance to ask questions to the instructors in a live setting.

 Q: Will the courses be in any languages other than English?

 A: The main language of instruction will be English, and all materials will be in English.
-In addition, many of our students will be grouped into pods where the TA and students all share another language.
+In addition, many of our students will be grouped into pods where the teaching assistants and students all share another language.

 Q: How long can I access the lectures and materials after school?

-A: Everything will be freely available after school on Github and YouTube.
-Please see the 2021 Material of the Computational Neuroscience course [Link] and Deep Learning course [Link].
+A: Everything will be freely available after school on Github and YouTube. links will be posted after the course.

-Q: Can I have access to a list of all participants and TAs before or after the school, so I can set up my own networking opportunities after the school?
+Q: Can I have access to a list of all participants and teaching assistants before or after school, so I can set up my own networking opportunities after school?

 Q: Do I need a letter of reference to apply?